Friday, April 27, 2012

 Lottie- Particular?
 She's peculiar!
 I bet if she had her way she'd wrap up this whole place in cellophane.

 And therein lies one of the essential guilty pleasures of Harriet Craig (and to the same degree, Crawford’s Queen Bee): it’s like watching Mommie Dearest with the genuine article.
 I like Crawford very much when she’s good, but she is untouchable playing bad.
-She is such a raving monster in Harriet Craig that, were the film available on DVD, it would be found in the horror section.
+She is such a raving monster in Harriet Craig that the DVD would not be out of place in a store's horror movie section.

 The much-maligned Joan Crawford is one of my favorite actresses.
 Even taking into account her mannered acting style and the severe, exaggerated appearance she adopted as she matured, to me she remains the most consistently interesting of the classic leading ladies of the silver screen.
 Truth in fact, I think I like her to a great extent because of her stylistic excesses.
 It’s often said of Crawford that she was more a movie star than an actress, but I’ve never found her to be any more one-note than respected studio-system stars like Cary Grant, Katherine Hepburn or Humphrey Bogart.
 I just think it’s a matter of taste.
 Personally, I never had much of a stomach for Cary Grant and find him to be one of the more arch and artificial stars (to borrow a line from Singin’ in the Rain) in the Hollywood firmament.
 Crawford, for all her studied emoting is a fascinating screen presence, and while only occasionally genuine, is always interesting.